Saturday, June 29, 2024

 This patient needs a large bore catheter passed.
 He is intoxicated, angry and has the words LOVE and HATE tattooed on either side of his penis.
 The doctor asks you to pass the catheter.

-Caution with catheter insertion.
+Caution with Catheter Insertion.

 This person has not passed urine for 48 hours.
 Their bladder is the size of the Hindenburg and she is ready to blow.